apvilkko/redux-selectors-demo/README.md

 DOM
 ```

 1. Usually the best option is to have your data ready as is.
-Do your processing on the backend if it makes sense.
-Pros: Frontend remains minimal.
-Cons: Backend becomes more complex.
+Do your processing on the backend if it makes sense. __Pros__: Frontend remains minimal. __Cons__: Backend becomes more complex.
-2. When a request completes do your processing before setting data to state (callback/promise depending on how you process your requests).
-Pros: Guaranteed that it's done only once per request.
-Cons: State will be more bloated.
+2. When a request completes do your processing before setting data to state (callback/promise depending on how you process your requests). __Pros__: Guaranteed that it's done only once per request. __Cons__: State will be more bloated.
+If multiple endpoint responses manipulate the same state data, callback has to be called for all.
-3. Process during props mapping with e.g. selectors.
-Pros: State will remain minimal.
-Cons: might cause multiple processing iterations if not memoized properly.
+3. Process during props mapping with e.g. selectors. __Pros__: State will remain minimal. __Cons__: might cause multiple processing iterations if not memoized properly.
 4. Avoid complex logic or processing in render phase.
-It's easy to miss if you hide complex logic in functions e.g. `className={doSomethingHeavy(props)}`.
-Pros: Fast to do when hacking away.
-Cons: performance and strong possibility of badly structured code.
+It's easy to miss if you hide complex logic in functions e.g. `className={doSomethingHeavy(props)}`. __Pros__: Fast to do when hacking away. __Cons__: performance and strong possibility of badly structured code.